OpenEvalProject/evals/manuscripts/elife-94924/v1/manuscript.md

 To ensure that ablation of POAsocial neurons in TRAP2 homozygous females was effective in eliminating POA neurons that would normally upregulate Fos following same-sex interactions in single-housed females, we compared counts of Fos-positive POA neurons in a subset of TRAP2 homozygous POAsocial-caspase females to those recorded in control group-housed and single-housed females that either did or did not engage in same-sex interactions (Figure 3—figure supplement 1D; control female Fos data are the same as those plotted in Figure 1F).
 This analysis revealed that ablation of POAsocial neurons reduced Fos expression in the POA below the levels normally seen in either group-housed or single-housed females following same-sex interactions, down to levels observed in group-housed and single-housed females that were not given social interactions (Figure 3—figure supplement 1D; p<0.05 for POAsocial-caspase vs. group-housed and single-housed social interaction control groups; p>0.05 for POAsocial-caspase vs. group-housed and single-housed baseline control groups).
 Moreover, the remaining POA Fos expression in TRAP2 homozygous POAsocial-caspase females was not significantly related to either rates of social investigation or to USV production (Figure 3—figure supplement 1E, F; linear regression; p>0.05 for both; compare to relationships between POA Fos and behavior in Figure 1—figure supplement 1).
 Taken together, these findings show that ablation of POAsocial neurons in TRAP2 homozygous females is more effective at attenuating single-housed female social behaviors than ablation in TRAP2 heterozygotes.
 However, in spite of a robust reduction in social behavior-driven POA Fos expression, the effects of irreversible ablation of POAsocial neurons on female social behavior differ from those of chemogenetic inhibition.

-## Optogenetic activation of POAsocial neurons elicits USV production and promotes social investigation
+### Optogenetic activation of POAsocial neurons elicits USV production and promotes social investigation

 To understand whether artificial activation of POAsocial neurons can recapitulate the effects of short-term isolation on female social behavior, we assessed the effects of optogenetic activation of POAsocial neurons on the social behaviors of group-housed females.
 The TRAP2 strategy was used to express either channelrhodopsin (ChR2) or GFP in POAsocial neurons (Figure 4A; see Materials and methods), and females were re-group-housed for two weeks before beginning optogenetic activation experiments.
 The effects of optogenetically activating POAsocial neurons were first assessed for each subject female in a 5-min solo session, in which the female was tested alone in a behavior chamber while pulses of blue light were delivered unilaterally to the POA (473 nm, 10 mW, 20–50 Hz, 10–20ms pulses, 5–10 s train durations).
 The effects of optogenetically activating POAsocial neurons were then assessed for each subject female in a 20-min social session, in which a novel, group-housed female visitor was added to the behavior chamber.
 The pair was allowed to interact in the absence of optogenetic stimulation for the first and last 5 min of the social session, and pulses of blue light were delivered to the POA of the subject female throughout the middle 10 min of the session (Figure 4A).

 ![Figure 4.](https://cdn.elifesciences.org/articles/94924/elife-94924-fig4-v1.jpg)

-**Figure 4.:** social neurons on the behaviors of group-housed female mice.(A) Experimental timeline and viral strategy to optogenetically activate POAsocial neurons in group-housed females.
+**Figure 4.:** (A) Experimental timeline and viral strategy to optogenetically activate POAsocial neurons in group-housed females.
 (B) Mean total USVs produced during solo sessions shown for pre-laser periods and during laser stimulation periods for experimental females with ChR2 expressed in POAsocial neurons (red symbols; n=9) and for control females with GFP expressed in POAsocial neurons (black symbols, n=6).
 (C) Same as (B), for social sessions.
 (D) Spectrograms are shown from a representative POAsocial-ChR2 female to illustrate USVs that were elicited through optogenetic activation of POAsocial neurons in a solo session (top) and a social session (bottom).
 Blue bars indicate timing of laser stimulation.
 (E) Percentage of laser stimulations followed by a bout of social investigation, plotted for POAsocial-ChR2 and POAsocial-GFP females.
 Error bars show standard deviation.
 (F) Probability of social investigation aligned with onset of laser stimulation is plotted over time for POAsocial-ChR2 and POAsocial-GFP females.
 Error bars show standard error.
 (G) Mean duration of social investigation bouts that overlapped with laser stimulation vs. bouts that did not overlap with laser stimulation is shown for POAsocial-ChR2 and POAsocial-GFP females.

 When POAsocial-ChR2 females were tested alone, we found that optogenetic activation of POAsocial neurons elicited weak-to-moderate USV production in 4 of 9 females, but the comparison of USV rates from pre-laser baseline to the laser stimulation period was not significant at the level of the entire group (Figure 4B; Mann Whitney U test performed on the difference in USV rates (laser - pre-laser), p=0.09).
 In POAsocial-GFP control females, laser stimulation failed to elicit USV production (0±0 USVs elicited in n=6 POAsocial-GFP controls).
 Interestingly, we found that when laser stimulation was applied during social sessions, optogenetic activation of POAsocial neurons more readily elicited USV production than in solo sessions (Figure 4C; USVs elicited by blue laser stimulation in 8 of 9 POAsocial-ChR2 females; Mann Whitney U test performed on the difference in USV rates (laser - pre-laser), p=0.006).
 Moreover, optogenetic activation elicited higher rates of USVs when applied at times when subject females were in close proximity to visitor females (within 2 mouse body lengths) as compared to times when the females were farther apart (mean increase in USV rates from pre-laser to laser period was 2.96±2.32 USVs/s for ‘near’ stimulations, 1.84±1.75 USVs/s for ‘far’ stimulations; paired t-test performed on the difference in USV rates (laser - pre-laser) for ‘far’ vs. ‘near’ stimulations; p=0.02).
 In summary, optogenetic activation of POAsocial neurons elicits USV production in group-housed females, and the efficacy of this effect is modulated by social context and proximity to a social partner.